Skip to content

 admin is the top level, and it means two things depending on where it comes from:

-admin-level grant on a specific database.
+• A per-database admin is a principal holding an admin-level grant on a specific database.
 It may administer that database only — e.g. run vault maintenance on it — but cannot create or detach databases server-wide.

 control_plane: